About the Havre de Grace Mosaic Project

 November 2019: Review existing oral histories at DigitalMaryland.org, Living Treasures, Ellie Mencer’s Stories of Havre de Grace, HdG Colored School Museum oral histories, Harford Community College Civil Rights Project, Havre de Grace Alliance Distrix Project, and Marita O’Connell’s HdG historic district’s house stories.

 January 2020: Begin collecting stories from “new” people recommended by team and partners and launch web page.
-Due to Covid 19, continue research and story collection through 2021.
+Due to Covid 19, continue research and story collection through 2021 and into the first half of 2022.